jcbayley/jcbayley.github.io/_talks/2022-04-11-g2netvalencia.md

 location: "Valencia, Spain"
 ---

-Presented work on using machine learning to estimate Bayesian posterior distributions.
+Delivered a presentation descibing the method and results used to estimate Bayesian posterior distributions using machine learning.
+Here we developed a custom conditional variational autoencoder to estimate the posteriors, then presented results of similarity to known and correct posterior distributions.